Dwaylan/cooking-blog-v1/README.md

 # cooking-blog-v1

 Beginning of a cooking blog.
-Leveraging firebase to store recipes
+Leveraging firebase and webpack. will use this structure again for chatroom app